Coming soon: 2009 Public Seminar Schedule

 Proximity Effect II

-I am reading your excellent book and would like to ask a couple of questions related to the Return Current issue presented in Vol.3,#11 of your newsletter.
+I am reading your excellent book and would like to ask a couple of questions related to the Return Current issue presented in volume 3, #11 of your newsletter Return Current in Plane.

 2. Your statements concerning the current always following the path of least impedance sounds as you mentioned it fundamental.
 Is there a mathematical proof for the general case including distributed circuits?
 References again would much appreciated.